xma711/notebook/programming/nodejs/README.md

 create a module
 --------------------

-one can create a module and publish to a public repo so everyone can download it
+One can create a module and publish to a public repo so everyone can download it

 refer to my_own_codes/: greeting_export.js and greeting_import.js

 events
 --------------------

-this is very fundamental.
+This is very fundamental.
-many complicated modules are built on top of events and they are events!
+Many complicated modules are built on top of events and they are events!

-similar to qualnet events. but each event name can be binded to multiple listeners (functions)
+Similar to qualnet events. but each event name can be binded to multiple listeners (functions)

-when an EventEmitter instance faces any error, it emits an error event. when new listener (just a function) is added, newListener event is fired and when a listener is removed, removeListener event is fired.
+when an EventEmitter instance faces any error, it emits an error event.
+When new listener (just a function) is added, newListener event is fired and when a listener is removed, removeListener event is fired.

-refer to all the APIs at http://www.tutorialspoint.com/nodejs/nodejs_event_emitter.htm
+Refer to all the APIs at http://www.tutorialspoint.com/nodejs/nodejs_event_emitter.htm

 see examples: my_own_codes/2events.js, my_own_codes/listen_to_event.js

 functions
 ----------------
-see examples: in my_own_codes/: async_functions_while_loop.js  callback_function.js  function.js  seq_functions_while_loop.js  simplefunction.js
+See examples: in my_own_codes/: async_functions_while_loop.js  callback_function.js  function.js  seq_functions_while_loop.js  simplefunction.js

 anyway, function can be c-like; or i can set a variable equals to this function header, and then the variable behaves like the function.

-no references are passed into a function; unless the argument's content is already a reference (like var x = {value:1}, then x is already a reference)
+No references are passed into a function; unless the argument's content is already a reference (like var x = {value:1}, then x is already a reference)

 other notes: